PythonOT/POT/README.md

 ### Dependencies

-Some sub-modules require additional dependences which are discussed below
+Some sub-modules require additional dependencies which are discussed below

 * **ot.dr** (Wasserstein dimensionality reduction) depends on autograd and pymanopt that can be installed with: